mohyaz11/OptimumSetupBook/manuscript/MachinePolicies.md

 # Making sure your server can connect to deployment targets using machine policies

-So far we have been dancing around for the past several chapters is machine policies.
+A topic that we have been dancing around for the past several chapters is machine policies.
 You probably noticed it on the left hand menu and didn't think much of it.

 ![](images/machinepolicies-machinepoliciesmenu.png)

 The Octopus Deploy server needs to make sure that it can still connect to all the deployment targets.
 We call that a health check.
 It runs periodically on the Octopus Deploy server.
 It does this because a lot of our users want to know about problems with a machine prior to doing a deployment.
-If a system admin can fix a minor problem before it becomes a major problem then it is well worth the effort.
-It also does this as a sanity check and also to make sure the server has crashed or is about to run out of space.
+If a system admin can fix a minor problem before it becomes a major problem, then it is well worth the effort.
+It also does this as a sanity check to make sure that the server has not crashed or is about to run out of space.
 By default health checks are performed every hour.
-If the Octopus Server cannot connect to the machine it will fail the health check.
+If the Octopus Server cannot connect to the machine, it will fail the health check.
 All machines are added to the default machine policy when no policy is specified.
 This is configurable on the machine policy screen.

 ![](images/machinepolicies-defaultmachinepolicy.png)

-When a machine policy performs a health check it queues a task on the Octopus Server.
+When a machine policy performs a health check, it queues a task on the Octopus Server.
 That is a blocking task for any deployments.
 The server needs to make sure the machines are there before it can deploy code.

 ![](images/machinepolicies-machinepolicy.png)